e2b-dev/awesome-ai-agents/README.md

 "Virtual intern for developers", generates code via PRs raised against your repository
 <details>

-### How it works
+### Description
 - Create an Issue
 - Approve the Implementation Plan
 - Review the Pull Request

-### Features
+- Features
 	- Writing code
 	- Reviewing changes
 	- Addressing comments
 	- Answering questions

- ### BitBuilder Junior
+- BitBuilder Junior
 	- BitBuilder Junior is an intern-level code generation tool that lives in your GitHub repository.
 It follows instructions to implement unamibigous code changes by changing multiple files, writing tests for generated code, and matching the style, framework, and libraries you're already using.

 ### Links
 - [GitHub Marketplace](https://github.com/marketplace/document-guardian)